meilisearch/specifications/text/0118-search-api.md

 - Required: False
 - Default: `false`

 Adds a `_matchesInfo` object to the search response that contains the location of each occurrence of queried terms across all fields.
-This is useful when more control is needed than offered by the built-in highlighting/cropping.
+This is useful when more control is needed than offered by the built-in highlighting/cropping features.

 - 🔴 Sending a value with a different type than `Boolean` or `null` for `matches` will returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.